 What is the single visual image that most defines Cardiff?
-That’s the question I’ve been asking everyone I meet recently (I’m picking brains because we need to decide what should go on the cover of The Naked Guide to Cardiff and I haven’t got a clue).
+That’s the question I’ve been asking everyone I meet recently.
 The runaway leader, streets ahead of the Pierhead Building in second place (that must be because it’s the backdrop to the Welsh news programmes) is – you’ve guessed already – yes, correct: the Millennium Stadium.
 Ho hum.

 Cardiff and sport are, indeed, intimately entwined.
 But that doesn’t mean the sporting scene here is fixed and immutable.
 Within living memory the city was in thrall to sports that seemed invulnerable in their heyday but are now no more…